store-craft/storecraft/packages/playground/cloudflare-workers/README.md

 ### First,

+Use this worker in the folder or create a new one with `npx wrangler init`,

-Create a database with `cloudflare wrangler` tool
+Create a database with `cloudflare wrangler` tool,

 ```zsh
 npx wrangler d1 create my-db